Skip to content

 Database

 A instruction for a database type is fairly easy as you simply provide the SQL query.
-Flexible parameters are set using the APICHAMP placeholder syntax.
+Flexible parameters are set using the APICHAP placeholder syntax.

-The APICHAMP placeholder syntax is secured against SQL Injections
+The APICHAP placeholder syntax is secured against SQL Injections

 instructions: